Gotfrid/canada-immigration-bot/README.md

 ## Infrastructure

-The bot is deployed to [Heroku](http://heroku.com/) and is re-deployed on each push to main branch.
+The bot is deployed to [fly.io](http://fly.io/) and should be redeployed manually via CLI.
 The bot is working in polling mode.

 Historical data is stored in a MongoDB which is deployed at [MongoDB Atlas](https://www.mongodb.com/atlas).